start portlet menu bar

 Choose the right price

 • Research comparables.
-Look at the prices of homes that have sold recently that are similar to yours.
+Look at the prices of homes that have sold recently and are similar to yours.
 Real estate agents typically have access to these comps.

 • Consider repairs and renovations.
 Important repairs, recent renovations, fresh paint, and new carpets can all help you set a higher price.